Nandaka/PixivUtil2/readme.md

 overwrite      ==> Overwrite old files, set 'False' to disable. backupOldFile   ==> Set to True to backup old file if the file size is different.
-                    Old filename will be renamed to filename.unix-time.extension. daylastupdated ==> Only process member_id which x days from the last check. alwaysCheckFileSize   ==> Check the file size, if different then it will be downloaded again, set 'False' to disable.
+                    Old filename will be renamed to filename.unix-time.extension. daylastupdated ==> Only process member_id which were processed at least x days since the last check. alwaysCheckFileSize   ==> Check the file size, if different then it will be downloaded again, set 'False' to disable.
  		                  This will override the image_id checking from db